liferay/liferay-docs/discover/deployment/articles/02-configuring-liferay/locales-encoding.markdown

 	#
 	# company.default.locale=en_US

-#### Setting Time Zones in the JVM.
+#### Setting Time Zones in the JVM [](id=setting-time-zones-in-the-jvm)
 Another possible way is to do so at the JVM level.
 However, users will encounter issues such as assets such as Calendar Events and Web Content articles displaying the wrong dates.
 This is because each date stored in the database is stored in GMT time.
 When the system needs to display one stored date to the end users, the @product@ then calculates the display date based on the current date of the _application server_.
 This date is affected by the configured JVM level time zone and the stored GMT format date.
 In order to make sure the display date is calculated correctly, the time zone must be configured to GMT at the JVM level.
 Otherwise, it will result in incorrect time zone offset and cause the display date to be wrongly calculated and displayed.
-For more information, see [this article](https://customer.liferay.com/documentation/knowledge-base/-/kb/27931) for more information.
+For more information, see [this article](https://customer.liferay.com/documentation/knowledge-base/-/kb/27931).

-### Friendly URLs and Locales
+### Friendly URLs and Locales [](id=friendly-urls-and-locales)

 In additional to configuring @Product@'s instance settings, users can also provide unique URLs for specific languages using the `I18nServlet`.
-Go to `/WEB-INF/web.xml`.
+Go to `../ROOT/WEB-INF/web.xml`.

 	<servlet-mapping>
 		<servlet-name>I18n Servlet</servlet-name>